CapeGenius/nft-function-test/README.md

 # nft-function-test
-Repo forked from jsartoolkit5 to test AR functionalities To test if an NFT can render a 3D model, go to examples folder.
+Repo forked from jsartoolkit5 to test AR functionalities.
+To test if an NFT can render a 3D model, go to examples folder.
 In the examples folder, there are multiple NFT batches (same name but with extensions of iset, fset3, fset) in the DataNFT folder.
 Then, open the nft_threejs_wasm.html file within the examples folder and on line 84 you can change the name of the extension after 'DataNFT' to a file in the examples.
 Do NOT add the extension of any of the files within the "DataNFT" files.